 I recently learned about the ExpoDisc White Balance Filter at a photography workshop I attended, and being introduced to this amazing product was worth every penny I paid for the seminar plus every penny I paid for my ExpoDisc.
 Yes, it's that amazing.

 The ExpoDisc is crazy-easy to use.
 You simply hold the filter up to your camera, and take a photo in the light that you are going to be shooting in.
 Then you use the photo to set the custom white balance on your camera.
+This is huge for me because my camera body doesn't have a setting that allows me to set custom Kelvin temps.
+I can't tell you how excited I am to have found the ExpoDisc to solve this issue!

 By taking the few seconds it takes to do this for each environment I shoot in, or every time the light changes, I have literally cut my editing time in half!
-Since beginning to use the ExpoDisc, I rarely have to do any white balance or color correction edits on my photos.
+Since beginning to use the ExpoDisc, I barely have to do any white balance or color correction edits on my photos.
 This is huge!
 Less time editing = faster turn around time for getting clients their proofs!

 ExpoDisc is made by ExpoImaging, and comes in two versions - neutral and portrait.
 I actually opted to purchase the neutral option even though I shoot mostly portraits because personally I like photos that are a little on the cooler side.
 But I realize that I am a bit of an exception, so for those individuals who prefer portraits with a warmer appearance, the portrait option was designed for you!